Democracy, Reform, Harmony: How Indonesia Bounced Back

 Indonesia stands out among the world’s 20 biggest economies on the back of the stability it has maintained through harmony among its myriad ethnicities and linguistic groups decades after its crony-capitalist system collapsed in the face of the 1997 Asian financial crisis

 In August 1945, Indonesian nationalists proclaimed independence under President Sukarno’s leadership.
 They rallied Indonesians across political, social, and sectarian lines to frustrate the Dutch attempt to re-establish their rule.
-An armed struggle that followed would force the Dutch to formally recognise Indonesia’s independence in December 1949.
+An armed struggle forced the Dutch to recognise Indonesia’s independence in December 1949.
+Over a decade later, Indonesia faced a major upheaval when Major General Suharto’s anti-communist purge left hundreds of thousands dead.
+Suharto wrested power in March 1968 and oversaw economic growth over the next three decades.

+Indonesia ended an armed separatist insurgency in Aceh in 2005.
+It overcame instability, promoted harmony among its myriad ethnicities and linguistic groups, and has since reaped benefits.
 Indonesia now stands out among the world’s 20 biggest economies.
-The International Monetary Fund has forecast that it will be the fastest-growing top-20 economy along with India in 2023 and the subsequent five years.
+The International Monetary Fund has forecast that it will be the fastest-growing top-20 economy in 2023 and the subsequent five years.

-Indonesian president Joko Widodo, whose coalition government includes his former opponents and eight of the 10 parliamentary parties, has overseen the expansion of GDP by 52% over the last decade.
+Former Indonesian president Joko Widodo, whose coalition government included his former opponents and eight of the 10 parliamentary parties, oversaw GDP expansion by 52% over the last decade.
+As many as 18 ports, 21 airports, and 1,700km of toll roads were built after Jokowi, who has been hailed for his inclusive policies and pluralist approach, took office in 2014.

-Global demand for commodities such as nickel due to the energy transition is expected to benefit Indonesia, which is projected to be the world’s fourth-largest producer of green commodities used in batteries and grids by 2030.
+Indonesia’s gross national income per person in 2024 was $4,180 up from $3600 in 2014.
+Only four percent of Indonesians lived on $2.15 a day or less, which was three-quarters less than those in 2012.
+Global demand for commodities such as nickel due to the energy transition was expected to benefit Indonesia, which is projected to be the world’s fourth-largest producer of green commodities used in batteries and grids by 2030.

 A fifth of global reserves of nickel used in batteries makes Indonesia key to the electric-vehicle supply chains.
 Indonesia has banned the export of raw materials to force global firms to build factories locally and secured over $20bn of investment in return.
 Carmaker Hyundai last year started manufacturing electric cars in Indonesia.